Kallen113/Python-Web-Crawler-ETL-and-Data-Analysis-of-IMDB-Data/README.md

 ## Required software and libraries for replication:
 To replicate/implement the code I used for these analyses, you will need the following software and libraries (all are open-source or at least have a free edition available): Python 3; Anaconda (the individual edition, which is free; link for download is here: https://www.anaconda.com/products/individual#Downloads).

-In addition, you  will need to install 2 Python libraries via the pip command: Pandas (most importantly) and SQLAlchemy.
+In addition--assuming you just installed Python (i.e., no additional Python libraries installed)--you will need to install 4 Python libraries via the pip command: BeautifulSoup, requests, Pandas, and SQLAlchemy.
 As an example, if using a Winodws 10 OS, after installing python, you can open a Windows cmd terminal and simply invoke pip install library_name.

-More specifically, here's how to install the Pandas library: <<< pip install pandas
+More specifically, here's how to install the Pandas library vioa Windows terminal: <<< pip install pandas

 ## Organization of the repositories, code, and Jupyter notebooks:
 Part I is shown directly in the main branch, while the other 8 files are uploaded to one of 3 folders, for ease of reference.